AshwinSheoran02/Assembler-and-Simulator-using-Python3/README.md

 ## Contents

 ### Simpler Assembler
-This has the assembler program which converts given assembly code into binary language.
+This has the assembler program which converts given assembly code into binary language using python3.

 ### Simple Simulator
 This has the simulation program which shows the values of the registers at different instances when a binary code gets runned.